GaLenN3228/wellai_mobile/readme.md

 ## Profile editing

 The most common thing in the app like in 99% of all apps is the user profile editing feature.
 All patients are able to change their email, phone number and other credentials.
-Here is a simple event in User BLoC Which sends request to server, and change user data.
+Here is a simple event in User BLoC Which sends request to server, and changes user data.

 ```dart
   FutureOr<void> _buildDataChangesProfileEvent(